 We use a multi-organismal approach to identify mechanisms cells use to achieve organelle homeostasis, and understand how failure to maintain organelle integrity contributes to aging and the development of age-associated diseases.

-- Iwasa Research
+- Iwasa Lab

 I am interested in creating accurate and compelling visualizations of molecular and cellular processes that will support research, learning and scientific communication.
 Molecular animations are a powerful tool for communicating important concepts to students and to members of the public.
 By empowering researchers to visualize what had previously been an abstract idea, these visualizations can also engender new ideas and modes of thinking.